parisba/heyparis/content/posts/constraints-are-the-point/index.md

 But the LLM-powered character paradigm throws all that out the window:

-> "Talk to this NPC about ANYTHING!
+> "_Talk to this NPC about ANYTHING!
 Ask them about their childhood!
 Their favorite food!
 The socioeconomic conditions of their fictional kingdom!
-They'll have an answer for EVERYTHING!"
+They'll have an answer for EVERYTHING!_"

 Great.
 So instead of a character who serves an artistic purpose, we have a glorified chatbot wearing a character skin.
 A Wikipedia with a personality.
 A verbose exposition machine that never shuts up.